A comprehensive study of $\Lambda_c^- \to \Lambda (\to p \pi) \mu^- \bar \nu_{\mu}$ incorporating SMEFT implications and right-handed neutrino: Introduction

 The EFT framework can be further extended by including right-handed neutrino fields, which appear naturally in many extensions of the Standard Model aiming to explain neutrino masses and mixings.
 The presence of such sterile or right-handed neutrinos in semileptonic transitions has been widely investigated in both mesonic and baryonic decays, with significant implications for new physics in the bottom and charm sectors \cite{Alvarado:2024lpq, Penalva:2021wye, Boora:2024nsx, Mandal:2020htr, Datta:2022czw}.
 Their inclusion enlarges the operator basis of SMEFT and LEFT, allowing for additional Lorentz structures and novel interference patterns with the SM amplitudes.
 This makes semileptonic charm decays particularly suitable for testing scenarios involving right-handed neutrino couplings.

 In this work, we focus on the semileptonic decay $\Lambda_c^- \to \Lambda(\to p\pi)\,\mu^- \bar\nu_{\mu}$, which involves second-generation quarks and leptons and provides a clean environment to probe new physics in the $c \to s \mu \nu_{\mu}$ transition.
 This channel is of particular interest, as it allows us to test possible flavor-dependent structures of new interactions that may differ from those observed in the bottom sector.
-In this work, we extend the analysis to include both left-handed and right-handed neutrino operators within the EFT framework, and for simplicity, we treat the right-handed neutrinos as effectively massless, isolating the impact of their couplings on the decay distribution.
+This decay mode has received relatively less attention in the literature.
+Previous studies~\cite{Richman:1995wm, Bianco:2003vb, Li:2021iwf, Cheng:2021qpd, BESIII:2023jxv, Alvarado:2024lpq, Zhang:2025tki, BESIII:2015ysy, BESIII:2016ffj, BESIII:2022ysa} have analyzed it within the LEFT framework, focusing primarily on the two-fold angular distribution.
+In the present work, we extend the analysis to the complete four-fold angular distribution for the first time, incorporating SMEFT-implied constraints on the LEFT Wilson coefficients.
+Furthermore, we include the effects of RHN operators within the general EFT framework.

 We begin with the most general low-energy effective Hamiltonian for the $c \to s \mu \nu_{\mu}$ process, including scalar and vector operators.
 The operators and the corresponding Wilson coefficients (WCs) are considered in the LEFT framework.
 For both the left-handed neutrino (LHN) and right-handed neutrino (RHN) scenarios, we first determine the direct bounds from observables that depend explicitly on the $c\to s \mu \nu_\mu$ transition.
-For LHN operators, we further do the matching between the LEFT operators to corresponding SMEFT operators.
+For LHN operators, we further do the matching between the LEFT operators the corresponding SMEFT operators.
 Based on the SMEFT implied correlations, we consider several observables apart from the $c\to s \mu \nu_\mu$ transition and do a global-fit analysis on the SMEFT and thus on the LEFT operators.
 The resulting bounds, which we call `indirect bounds', are then compared to the direct bounds obtained for the LEFT WCs earlier.
 We find that for several occasions, these indirect bounds give relatively tighter allowed regions compared to the direct bounds.

 Using the allowed regions of the WCs, we compute a set of key observables for both the three-body decay $\Lambda_c^- \to \Lambda \mu^- \bar\nu_{\mu}$ and the four-body decay $\Lambda_c^- \to \Lambda(\to p\pi),\mu^- \bar\nu_{\mu}$.
 The observables considered include the differential branching fraction, forward–backward asymmetry, and the polarization asymmetries of the $\Lambda$ baryon and the lepton, along with angular coefficients that characterize the full four-body kinematics of $\Lambda_c^-\to \Lambda(\to p \pi) \mu^- \bar \nu_{\mu}$.
 We discuss the observables that show sensitivity to different Lorentz structures of the NP operators and serve as powerful probes for testing SM consistency and possible NP searches in future measurements at BESIII, Belle~II, and LHCb.